 Check out the Worcestershire Blues Team podcast with some top tips to help you to come out of lockdown, recorded as part of our Futureproof campaign 2021.

 Find a new hobby

 If you find yourself feeling bored at home, now is the perfect time to take up a hobby and improve your skills.
 Why not try an online course, learn a new language or try out photography (check out our Marketing and Communications Assistant’s pdf photography blog (896 KB) for some hints and tips).
-Take a look at our pdf Ideas for Young People page (1.20 MB) and our pdf What’s On Guide (2.68 MB) for inspiration.
-You can also take a look at DIY projects to do at home.
+Take a look at our pdf Ideas for Young People page (1.20 MB) and our What’s On Guide for inspiration.

 Do you feel body confident?
 In this Body Confidence video Natasha from Malvern Youthy talks about how the pressures of society and the media can affect the way you feel about yourself.
 She has a number of activities you can do to feel more confident about the way you look.

 Watch the 'dove evolution' video mentioned in this talk.

 Our Health and Wellbeing Officer has produced this short video to show you an easy and quick stress relief technique on YouTube, handy for exam periods and results day!

 Here are some services that are there to help:

 - CAMHS (Child & Adolescent Mental Health Service) – A website created for young people to pool together lots of helpful resources to support your mental health and wellbeing.

 The Blues Programme, Action for Children - gives students the support you need to understand how you’re feeling.
 It helps you to build resilience and reduces low mood, depression and anxiety.
 The Blues Programme work with schools on six week courses and you can find out more about their work on the Action for Children website.